sprice89/dwt-docs/indepth/initialize.md

 #### What is WASM Mode

 WASM mode means `DWT` operates completely within the browser with the help of `Web Worker` and `WebAssembly` .
-It relieves users from manually installing anything but it does require advanced features that only modern [WASM browsers]({{site.indepth}}initialize.html#wasm-browsers) provide.
+It relieves users from manually installing anything but it does require advanced features that only modern [WASM browsers]({{site.getstarted}}platform.html#wasm-browsers) provide.

 If a user decides to access the `DWT` application via [mobile]({{site.getstarted}}platform.html#browsers-on-mobile-devices) or they don't want to install anything on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), they can choose the WASM mode.

 #### Comparison of the two modes

-A major difference between the Service mode and the WASM mode is that the latter can not access local devices which means utilization of [local scanners]({{site.indepth}}input.html#scan-from-a-local-scanner) is out of the question.
+A major difference between the Service mode and the WASM mode is that the latter can not access local devices which means [utilization of local scanners]({{site.indepth}}input.html#scan-from-a-local-scanner) is not possible.

-Other than that, the performance and speed of the WASM mode is inferior as well because it is not able to gain as many resources as the Service mode.
+Other than that, the performance and speed of the WASM mode is inferior as well because it is not able to gain as many resources as the service mode.

 At Dynamsoft, we tried and are still trying to make these two modes to function as closely to each other as possible.

 #### How to use WASM mode on desktop

-As mentioned previously, [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) users will by default go with Service Mode, while mobile and tablet users will default to WASM mode.
-However, if you would like desktop users to start in WASM mode and forego the need for a service, you can set [UseLocalService](https://www.dynamsoft.com/docs/dwt/API/WebTwain.Util.html#uselocalservice) to false in the intialization code.
+As mentioned previously, [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) users will by default go with service mode, while mobile and tablet users will default to WASM mode.
+However, if you would like desktop users to start in WASM mode and forego the need for a service, you can set [UseLocalService]({{site.info}}api/Dynamsoft_WebTwainEnv.html#uselocalservice) to false in the intialization code.

 ## Loading the Core JS Files